nf-core/viralrecon/docs/output.md

 * `variants/bowtie2/picard_metrics/`
   * `<SAMPLE>.<SUFFIX>.MarkDuplicates.metrics.txt`: Metrics file from MarkDuplicates.

+> **NB:** The value of `<SUFFIX>` in the output file names above will depend on the preceeding steps that were run in the pipeline.
+If `--protocol amplicon` is specified then this process will be run on the iVar trimmed alignments and the value of `<SUFFIX>` will be `trim.mkD`.
+However, if `--protocol metagenomic` is specified then the process will be run on the alignments obtained directly from Bowtie 2 and the value of `<SUFFIX>` will be `mkD`; where `mkD` is an abbreviation for MarkDuplicates.

 ### picard CollectMultipleMetrics

 [picard-tools](https://broadinstitute.github.io/picard/command-line-overview.html) is a set of command-line tools for manipulating high-throughput sequencing data.
 We use picard-tools in this pipeline to obtain mapping and coverage metrics.

-The value of `<SUFFIX>` in the output file names below will depend on the preceeding steps that were run in the pipeline.
-If `--protocol amplicon` is specified then this process will be run on the iVar trimmed alignments and the value of `<SUFFIX>` will be `trim.mkD`.
-However, if `--protocol metagenomic` is specified then the process will be run on the alignments obtained directly from Bowtie 2 and the value of `<SUFFIX>` will be `mkD`; where `mkD` is an abbreviation for MarkDuplicates.

 **Output files:**